eartho-group/one-client-react-native/README.md

 Here's why:

 * Ready high converting UI/UX
-* Login from Google, Twitter, Github, Facebook, Apple, Microsoft at once with not extra steps or extra effort.
+* Login from Google, Twitter, Github, Facebook, Apple, Microsoft, VK, Snapchat, Yandex, Reddit, SMS, Metamask at once with not extra steps or extra effort.
 * Your users will be protected under our third layer, we prevent from companies to track after your users.
+* Set boundaries and rules to stop users you don't want from connecting.
 * Advanced analytics and info about your app from all sources. ready for use. no extra steps
 * No-Code / Your own server. you decide.
 We support all, your own server, our server, firebase auth and many more.

 <p align="right">(<a href="#top">back to top</a>)</p>